DanMolenhouse/CMU-95-702-Distributed-Systems/README.md

 3. Understand / modify given web scraping and API processing code.
 4. Implement basic MVC pattern.

+Tasks:
-Task1: Create an index.jsp page
+1. Create an index.jsp page

-Task2: Practice with servlet programming, web scraping, API's and MVC
+2. Practice with servlet programming, web scraping, API's and MVC

-Task3: Create web application that can be used as an in-class survey tracker by allowing users to select an answer and submit it.
+3. Create web application that can be used as an in-class survey tracker by allowing users to select an answer and submit it.